Jamesokay/van-gogh-app/README.md

 - Logic for selecting image and confirming selection
 - Hover styles and selected styles

+### Day 31 (23/05/2023):

+- Mostly research today, trying to better understand server actions
+- Investigation into on-demand revalidation (not yet working as desired)
+- Investigation into Ngrok, which as of recently can provide a consistent callback URL.
+Initially it seemed the URL would reset every few hours, thus making a local implementation of webhooks unfeasible.
+This appears to no longer be the case, so I will be getting that up and running, and replacing the logic for API polling with a webhook.

 ### To Do:

+- Set up Ngrok
+- Replace polling with webhook
 - Continue implementing ImageInputModal
 - Deep(er) dive in Server Actions in Next 14 (am I using them correctly?
 Are my API calls being deduped as expected?)
 - Function to calculate individual generation cost and display in GenerateButton